makersacademy/rps-challenge/README.md

 # RPS Challenge

 Week three weekend challenge at Makers Academy.
 My task is to test drive the creation of a set of classes/modules to satisfy all the user stories below.
 In addition, I will use the Sinatra web application framework to convert my ruby code to a web application.
-Capybara will be used to feature test the application.
+Capybara will be used to write acceptance tests for the application.

 ## Task